 logging to a separate log file known as a Rolling File Appender or ROL.

 Typically, most installations will use the second option (VLM logging to a separate log file as opposed to the application server default out log).
-The first option is the default, which results in a standard log4j.properties file that can be run “out-of-the-box” by logging to the standard out.
+The first option is the default, which results in a standard log4j.properties file that can be run “out-of-the-box” by logging into the standard out.
 The default is for WARN (warning-level) logging to the standard out of the JVM.
-Typically, this would be the default application server (e.g. WebSphere) log file.
+Typically, this would be the default application server (e.g., WebSphere) log file.
 The second option is for logging to a separate log file.

 Note: This directory must exist and be accessible for writing from the application.
 You can use either or both options, although it is recommended to use the second option (ROL) in order to have a separate log file for OptiVLM not mixed with other Application Server messages.